henson-insitu/henson/README.md

 Executables call `henson_yield()` when they want to relinquish control back to `henson`.
 When not running under `henson`, this routine does nothing and returns immediately.

-**Shared address space.**
-The above solution has an unexpected advantage.
-Since all the routines get loaded into the same address space, the data can be exchanged between them by simply passing pointers around — no copying or special tricks are required.
-(Achieving the same zero-copy between separate processes is much more complicated.)

 ## Code